 Because a paleo diet excludes all grains - including wheat, rye

 How a Paleo Diet Helps With Weight Loss

 An added benefit of the paleo diet is the simplicity of it.
 The rule to “eat foods a caveman would have access to” makes it very easy to shop, plan, and stick with the diet.

 Even when eating out, or ordering food, it is still relatively easy to differentiate between processed foods and whole foods “a caveman would have access too.”

-Another advantage to the simplicity of the diet is that it does not require participants to do too much thinking.
-While calories in versus calories out is the most basic rule to weight loss, a paleo diet takes a lot of thinking out of dieting.
+Because of the simplicity of a paleo diet, it does not require participants to do too much thinking.
+While calories in versus calories out

 And while this certainly is not a “one size fits all” approach to dieting, most people will find that if they are filling their body natural, whole, nutrient-dense foods, it will have a substantial impact on your overall weight and body composition as opposed to processed foods.